Sayandeep-Pal/stellar-pendle/README.md

-# Stellar Pendle: Cross-Chain Yield Trading Protocol
+# Spield: Yield Stripping Finance

 Stellar Pendle is a production-grade, cross-chain yield-trading protocol that bridges real-world yield from **Ethereum** (sUSDe/sDAI) onto the **Stellar Soroban** network.
 It allows users to separate yield-bearing assets into **Principal Tokens (PT)** and **Yield Tokens (YT)**, enabling advanced DeFi strategies like fixed-yield locking, leveraged yield speculation, and peer-to-peer yield trading — all without a centralized intermediary.